haydenthornlimb/linux-usb-block-driver/README.md

   - Sequential block writes
   - Offset-based reads
   - Offset-based writes
-- Transfers data safely between user space and kernel space using `copy_from_user()` and `copy_to_user()`
+- Transfers data between user space and kernel space using `copy_from_user()` and `copy_to_user()`
 - Dynamically allocates kernel buffers for I/O requests
 - Opens and accesses USB storage as a Linux block device
 - Creates and submits BIO requests to perform block-level I/O
-- Processes read/write requests in 512-byte sectors
+- Processes individual read/write operations in chunks of up to 512 bytes
 - Supports configurable USB block-device paths

 ## Architecture

-The project separates the user-facing device interface from the underlying block-device operations.
+The project separates the user-facing character-device interface from the underlying block-device operations.

 ```text
 User-Space Application